Dr Karina Patrício Ferreira Lima

-I speak Portuguese and Spanish fluently and can read Italian and French.
+I speak English, Portuguese, and Spanish fluently and have a reading proficiency in Italian and French.

 My research interests centre on the constitutive role of law over the world’s economic organisation, with a particular focus on International Economic Law.
 My primary area of expertise is global economic governance, with a focus on the legal aspects of money, finance, and sovereign debt.
 I am particularly interested in the role of financial and monetary legal arrangements in developmental and environmental sustainability strategies.
 My research explores the legal governance of sovereign debt crises, the law and policy of international financial institutions, and the macroeconomic impact of financial law and regulation.